hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ---------------

 The POST operation is used in two modes:
-* Overwrites the metadata of an object.
+* Updates the metadata of an object.
 This is the operation documented here.
 * FormPOST.
 With specific query parameter, the POST operaiton allows you to upload files directly into HP
 Cloud Object Storage by using signature-based authentication.
-See [FormPOST](#formpost) for more information.
+See [FormPOST](#formpost) for more information about this mode.

 You cannot use the POST operation to change any of the following metadata:

 * [Content-Length](#content_length_request)
 * [ETag](#etag_request)